 in reply to frozencow • • •kylian0087

-in reply to Detective' • • •I still love aptitude TUI even though I don't use Debian anymore.
+in reply to Sips' • • •I still love aptitude TUI even though I don't use Debian anymore.

 Next is dnf because it's clear with obvious subcommands.